Papercrete is the ultimate building material for preppers, homesteaders, and off-grid living enthusiasts. Learn more about it here!

 An Unsolicited Tip

 Before embarking on mixing enough papercrete to build a barn, home, or shed, make a dozen or so small batches and use the material to make some hand-poured blocks.
-Once you have the mixture amounts ironed out, more onto larger batches run through the stock-tank homemade mixer.
+Once you have the mixture amounts ironed out, run larger batches through the stock-tank homemade mixer.

 Have you tried making a papercrete?
 How does it work for you?
-Tell us about your experience in the comment section below!
+Tell us about your experience in the comments section below!

 **Disclaimer: All content on this site is for informational purposes only.
 Please read our full disclaimer here**

-Editor’s Note – This post was originally published in June 2014, and has been updated for quality and relevancy.
+Editor’s Note: This post was originally published on April 25, 2018, and has been updated for quality and relevancy.